Exciting Networking Event:

 - Why the architectural plans for their high energy rated homes are free

-- The value they see in offering pre-approved designs, bulk-costed house designs
+- The value of offering pre-approved and costed house designs

-- Their Community Garden that captures up to 3 million litres of rainwater and will provide $140,000 of produce per annum.
+- The Community Garden that captures up to 3 million litres of rainwater and will provide $140,000 of produce per annum.

-- Brendan’s ecological restoration company, with consulting, landscape, maintenance and fire services divisions, and its nursery and extensive seed bank, that had produced its 30 millionth plant by 2013
+- The ecological restoration company, with consulting, landscape, maintenance and fire services divisions, and its nursery and extensive seed bank, that had produced its 30 millionth plant by 2013

 - Biofilta stormwater management systems